-Exhibit 2.4: Private market investment vehicles are present in all geographies.
-Asia is the third-largest both in terms of investment vehicles focusing on it as well as the capital raised by them Number of investment vehicles looking to invest in each geography

-- 1. AUMs or number of funds are not additive as funds can invest in multiple geographies

-- 2. This only includes 111 funds.
-28 funds did not wish for their AUMs to be shared (even for aggregated totals)

-- 3. For this exhibit, Aisa includes: East Asia, Southeast Asia and South Asia

-Source: Project Sage 3.0 survey
+Exhibit 2.4 : Private market investment vehicles are present in all geographies.
+Asia is the third-largest both in terms of investment vehicles focusing on it as well as the captial raised by them Global In scope for this report Average capital Average AUM per raised by these investment, USD m funds, USD m 53 686 18 North America 42 1.220 Sub-Saharan Africa 36 Asia 32 1,071 36 Latin America, South America 23 1,574 and Caribbean 49 21 683 Europe Middle East 87 14 1,040 and North Africa Australia and 12 36 New Zealand Number of investment vehicles looking to invest in each geography 1.
+AUMs or number of funds are not additive as funds can invest in multiple geographies 2.
+This only includes 111 funds.
+28 funds did not wish for their AUMs to be shared (even for aggregated totals) 3.
+For this exhibit, Aisa includes: East Asia, Southeast Asia and South Asia Source: Project Sage 3.0 survey Exhibit 2.5 : Both Southeast and South Asia have 20 investment vehicles targetting them.
+Investment targeting South Asia have raised more capital Number of investment vehicles looking to invest in each region within Asia

-In scope for this report

-Exhibit 2.5: Both Southeast and South Asia have 20 investment vehicles targetting them.
-Investment targeting South Asia have raised more capital

-Number of investment vehicles looking to invest in each region within Asia

-Total capital raised by these funds 12 - AUM, USD m

-Southeast Asia/Pacific

-20

-785

-41

-South Asia

-20

-851

-45

-East Asia

-- 1. AUMs or number of funds are not additive as funds can invest in multiple geographies

-- 2. This only includes 111 funds.
-28 funds did not wish for their AUMs to be shared (even for aggregated totals) Source: Project Sage 3.0 survey
+1. AUMs or number of funds are not additive as funds can invest in multiple geographies 2.
+This only includes 111 funds.
+28 funds did not wish for their AUMs to be shared (even for aggregated totals) Source: Project Sage 3.0 survey GLI Landscape 2019 - East And Southeast Asia Spotlight on East and Southeast Asia Gender lens investing is growing in Asia.

-Global

-Spotlight on East and Southeast Asia

-Gender lens investing is growing in Asia.
 The number of private market investment vehicles that target the region as an investment destination increased from 13 in 2018 to 23 in 2019.
-The total funds raised by these investment vehicles increased by 353% from USD 180m in 2018 to USD 815m in 2019.31
+The total funds raised by these investment vehicles increased by 353% from USD 180m in 2018 to USD 815m in 2019.
 Growth has been led by equity-based investment vehicles, followed by mezzanine investment vehicles, which have the flexibility to invest in both debt and equity.
 Capital raised by equity-based investment vehicles increased from USD 44m in 2018 to USD 576m in 2019.
 Capital raised by mezzanine investment vehicles also increased by over 200% to USD 131m in 2019.
 Apart from traditional equity, debt and mezzanine investment vehicles, two innovative investment structures were also listed as GLI funds in 2019.
-These included:

-- Patamar Capital's Beacon fund: A Southeast Asia-focused evergreen fund which invests in both debt and equity - Fledge: A global, revenue-based equity investment fund with rolling closes In the scan, 30% of the global funds have a target size between USD 20m to USD 50m.
+These included: - Patamar Capital's Beacon fund: A Southeast Asia-focused evergreen fund which invests in both debt and equity - Fledge: A global, revenue-based equity investment fund with rolling closes In the scan, 30% of the global funds have a target size between USD 20m to USD 50m.
 And the number of funds globally drop rapidly as the target fund size is increased or decreased.
 Funds in Asia are more evenly distributed across different target sizes.
 Of the 23 funds that target East and Southeast Asia as an investment destination, 15 have a target size of USD 20m or larger, 13 of these are new funds and were set up in 2018 or later.
 Twelve of these funds are still in the process of raising capital and hence the average fundraising target achieved by these larger funds appears to be lower than the smaller funds.
-Exhibit 2.6 : Capital raised1 by private market GLI vehicles investing in the region has increased by 350% in 2019, with 77% increase in number of funds and 179% increase in average capital raised by them Capital raised by type of investment vehicle in Asia, USD m
+Exhibit 2.6 : Capital raised by private market GLI vehicles investing in the region has increased by 350% in 2019, with 77% increase in number of funds and 179% increase in average capital raised by them Capital raised by type of investment vehicle in Asia, USD m